-Mizoram is one of the seven northeastern states of India, bordered by Myanmar (formerly known as Burma) to the east and south, Bangladesh to the west, and by the states of Manipur, Assam, and Tripura to the north.
+Mizoram is one of the seven sisters of Northeast India, bordered by Myanmar (formerly known as Burma) to its east and south, Bangladesh to its west, and the states of Manipur, Assam, and Tripura to its north.

 The Tropic of Cancer runs through the heart of Mizoram, and hence, it has a pleasantly temperate climate throughout the year.
 A land of steep hills and deep gorges, Mizoram's highest peak 'The Blue Mountain' rises to a height of 2165 metres.
 Important rivers that flow through this hilly state are Tlawang, Sonai, Tuivawl, Kolodine and Kamaphuli.

 Mizoram has a single-chamber Legislative Assembly of 40 seats.
-The state sends two members to the Indian national parliament: one to the Rajya Sabha (upper house) and one to the Lok Sabha (lower house).
+The state sends two members to the Indian Parliament: one to the Rajya Sabha (Upper House) and one to the Lok Sabha (Lower House).
 The state has eight districts.

 Tourism of Mizoram

-The hilly city Aizawl located nearly 4,000 feet above sea-level, is a religious and cultural centre of Mizoram where indigeneous handicrafts are also available.
-Champhai is a beautiful resort on the Myanmar border.
-Tamdil a natural lake with virgin forest is 60 km from Aizawl and 10 km from tourist resort of Saitual, Vantawng falls, five km from hill station Thezawl, are the highest and most beautiful waterfalls in Mizoram.
-The department of tourism has opened Tourist Lodge at Aizawl, Lunglei, Champhai and wayside restaurant at Thingdawl, Hnahthial, recreational centre at Beraw Tiang and Alpine picnic hut at District Park near Zobawk.
+The hilly city Aizawl, located nearly 4,000 feet above sea-level, is a religious and cultural centre of Mizoram where indigenous handicrafts are also available.
+You will find Champhai, a beautiful resort on the Myanmar border.
+Tamdil, a natural lake with virgin forest, is 60 km from Aizawl and 10 km from tourist resort of Saitual, Vantawng falls, five km from hill station.
+Vantawng is the highest and most beautiful waterfalls in Mizoram.
+The department of tourism has opened tourist lodge at Aizawl, Lunglei, Champhai and wayside restaurant at Thingdawl, Hnahthial, recreational centre at Beraw Tiang and Alpine picnic hut at District Park near Zobawk.
 More Details...

 History and Geography

-Little is known of Mizoram's early history.
+The history of Mizoram is little is known.
 Between 1750 and 1850 the Mizo (formerly called Lushai) tribes migrated from the nearby Chin Hills and subjugated the indigenous population; these similar tribes were assimilated into their own society.
-The Mizo developed an autocratic political system based on some 300 hereditary chieftanships.
+The Mizo developed an autocratic political system based on some 300 hereditary chieftainships.
 The tribes of Mizoram remained unaffected by foreign political influence until the British annexed Assam in 1826 under the Treaty of Yandabo.
 During the next decades, Mizo raids into British territory led to occasional punitive expeditions by the British.
 Although not formally annexed until the early 1890s, the region had come under British control two decades earlier.More Details...

 Society and Culture

 The Mizos are divided into several tribes - the Lushais, Pawis, Paithes, Raltes, Pang, Himars, Kukis etc. Society is based largely around tribal villages.
 The chief's house and the zawlbuk (community house for young, single men) are the focus of village life.
-Mizo and English are the official languages.
-The literacy rate in Mizoram is about 82 percent, one of the highest in India.
-More than 80 percent of the population are Christians; the great majority are Protestants who were converted by missionaries during the 19th century.
+The official languages of this state are Mizo and English.
+The literacy rate in Mizoram is about 92 percent, one of the highest in India.
+More than 80 percent of the population is Christians; the great majority is Protestants who were converted by missionaries during the 19th century.
 There are Muslim, Buddhist, and Hindu minorities.
 The nomadic Chakmas practice a combination of Hinduism, Buddhism, and animism (the worship of nature deities and other spirits).More Details...

 Government of Mizoram

-For the politically inclined people, a brief study on the Government of Mizoram will be of much interest.
-Like every other Indian state, Mizoram Government is also headed by the Chief Minister.
+For the politically inclined people, a brief study on the government of Mizoram will be of much interest.
+Like every other Indian state, Mizoram government is also headed by the Chief Minister.
 He leads council of ministers who are responsible to an elected legislature.
 The Governor of Mizoram is the head of the state.
-The legislative assembly of Mizoram has 40 members.
-They are elected by the people of the state every five years.
+The legislative assembly of Mizoram constitutes 40 members, who are elected by the people of the state in a duration of every five years.
 The High Court in Mizoram is situated at Guwahati.
 Aizawl, the capital of the state, has a bench of the Mizoram High Court.
 More Details...

 Economy and Infrastructure

 About three-quarters of the population of Mizoram earn their living from agriculture.
 Both terraced cultivation and jhum (shifting) tillage (in which tracts are cleared by burning and sown with mixed crops) are practiced.
-The greater number of people farming has reduced the traditional eight-year jhum cycle, and there has been an accompanying decline in yields.
+The greater number of people in farming has reduced the traditional eight-year jhum cycle.
+Hence, there has been an accompanying decline in yields.

 Mizoram is famous for the fibreless ginger.
 Paddy, maize, mustard, sugarcane, sesame and potatoes are the other prominent crops grown in this area.
 Small-scale irrigation projects are being developed to increase the crop yield.

-There are no major industries in the state.
+The state does not have any other major industry.
 Small-scale industries include sericulture, handloom and handicrafts industries, sawmills and furniture workshops, oil refining, grain milling, and ginger processing.

 Hotels of Mizoram

-The capital of the Indian state of Mizoram is Aizawl and it is also the biggest city of the state.
+The capital Mizoram is Aizawl and it is also the biggest city of the state.
 More Details...